richardgaywood/paydata.org/content/sprawlrunners/characters/wealth.md

 ## Starting wealth

 At the start of each mission, Wealth resets to your lifestyle's die type.
 For most characters, that's a d6.
-If you have the Poverty hindrace, it's a d4.
+If you have the Poverty hindrance, it's a d4.
 The Rich edge makes it a d8; the Filthy Rich edge a d10.

 Trolls starting wealth die is one step worse than usual, because of their increased lifestyle costs.